Aeroluna/Vivify/README.md

   }
 }
 ```
 `DeclareRenderTexture` declare a RenderTexture to be used anywhere.
 They are set as a global variable and can be accessed by declaring a sampler named what you put in "name".
-Depth texture can be obtained by adding the suffix `_Depth` to your sampler.

 # InstantiatePrefab
 ```js